gpaulissen/blog/_drafts/plsql-code-checker.md

 This is considered bad practice.
 An item of TYPE "FORMAL IN OUT" or "FORMAL OUT" must not be part of a function.

-## Unused procedure and function parameters

-A parameter (TYPE "FORMAL IN", "FORMAL IN OUT" or "FORMAL OUT") is never referenced nor assigned as value.

-In fact this is already covered by check PLC-00001.

 ## PLC-00006 - Identifiers shadowing another identifier

 When a function/procedure declares a variable and a FOR LOOP uses an iterator